cbCielblanc/deckbuilding/ui/README.md

   now uses tabs exclusively after removing stray spaces.

-During play, the HUD divides the screen into three bands: `StatsUI` spans the top, `BoardUI` fills the middle, and `HandUI` anchors to the bottom.
-Each panel uses anchors instead of hard-coded coordinates so the layout scales with the HistoryUI occupies the right quarter of the screen and lists recent events. window size.
+During play, the HUD divides the screen into three bands: `StatsUI` spans the top, `BoardsPanel` fills the middle and holds one `BoardUI` per player, and `HandUI` anchors to the bottom.
+Each panel uses anchors instead of hard-coded coordinates so the layout scales with the window size. `HistoryUI` occupies the right quarter of the screen and lists recent events.

 `BoardUI` builds a `GridContainer` sized by `BoardManager.width` and `BoardManager.height`.
 A label with the player's name appears above the grid.